 The Class Browser provides a convenient way to define class rules and method rules.
 A tree view shows the package/namespace structure of the classes loaded by the SUDs of a certain Agent Group.
-If more than one AppMon Collector is connected to the AppMon Server, the Class Browser tries to use class data delivered from the one AppMon Collector that appears to have the most current data.
+If more than one AppMon Collector is connected to the AppMon Server, the Class Browser tries to use class data delivered from the one AppMon Collector that appears to have the most recent data.

 This behavior is sufficient in most cases but there may be situations where the wrong AppMon Collector is used for the user's purposes.
 In such cases, you can request all data from all connected AppMon Collectors.
 To do this, select the use classes of all connected agents option and refresh the view.
 The tree view supports the default searching and filtering mechanism.
 Click in the pane and press ^F.